 World events in 1895: Alfred Dreyfus’ degradation.
 Diesel engine patented.
 American actor Buster Keaton born.

 The director dances and picks babies out of a cabbage patch.
 Guy (who was later know as Guy-Blaché in America due to a film partnership with her husband Herbert Blaché) wrote, produced, and/or directed over 700 films and has only recently been recognized as one of the four major cinema innovators, alongside the Lumières, Edison’s crew, and Méliès.
+CORRECTION: This is the only existing segment of the 1900 “remake” of the 1896 film.
 Expand

 Other film(s): The House of the Devil (Le Manoir du diable) (3min.
-Paris, France.
-Possibly 1897.)
+Paris, France.)
 Georges Méliès is well known for A Trip to the Moon (1902).
 He used his experience as a performer and magician to create some of the most fantastic films, starting in 1896.

 World events in 1896: X-ray machines exhibited for the first time.
 The first modern Olympic games are held (but not filmed) in Athens.
 Plessy v.
 Ferguson: U.S. Supreme Court introduces the “separate but equal” doctrine and upholds racial segregation.
 American actor George Burns born.

 A single-vantage view of all 14 rounds of a live boxing match.
 While only 20 minutes of footage has survived, this film is notable for its unprecedented 90-plus-minute original runtime, as well as the first widescreen film (1.65:1 aspect ratio).
+Update: The Library of Congress recently posted a 3-minute “best of” in 1080p HD quality!
 Expand

 20min.
 Enoch J. Rector.
 Carson City, Nevada.
 63mm celluloid on Veriscope, a 3-camera setup inside of a light-tight structure.
 Samuel Hawley has a detailed writeup about this film on The Bright Lights Film Journal as well as an entire book on it (The Fight That Started the Movies, 2016).